 - Introducing a new continuing professional development programme for primary school teachers to incorporate art history into their curriculum

-- Publishing a series of special issues of our journal, Art History, on critical race studies.
-A recent issue featured an intervention on Decolonising art history that has been downloaded over 20,000 times, far more than any article in the journal’s history.
+- Publishing a series of special issues of our journal, Art History, which focuses on critical race studies.
+A recent issue featured an intervention on decolonizing art history that has been downloaded over 45,000 times, far more than any article in the journal’s history.

 - Inaugurating a zero-fee licence from DACS for images used in scholarly journals